sharma1981/liteExchange/README.md

 Building and running unit test on Linux : You can use Makefile under "unit_test" directory.

-Building and running unit test on Windows : You can use VisualStudio solution in "unit_test" directory.

 ## <a name="UtilityScripts">**10.
 Utility scripts:**

 You can find them under "utility_scripts" directory :